ramikamaldev/configur/README.md

 4. Run the program using the command: npm start
 5. Go to the local url: http://localhost:5050/homepage-dev.html
 6. Upload a CSV file using the basic front-end.
-7. Check that the CSV file was succesfully inserted into the database by going to the url: http://localhost:5050/find-csv-documents?filename=<filename>
+7. Check that the CSV file was succesfully inserted into the database by going to the url and inserting the filename as the query parameter that you initially used to retrieve the record: http://localhost:5050/find-csv-documents?filename=